qfpl/fp-in-education-slides/education.md

     * Most intro computing courses are _syntax-directed_
       * This week, if statement
       * next week, while statement
-* FP has a history of being used in tertiary education.
+* FP has a history of usage in tertiary education.
 I believe it could be used there more
 +++
 * Start with SICP, a landmark book in the history of computing education
   * MIT 1985